bitrise-io/devcenter/_articles/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

     weight: 5

 ---
-## Configure code signing in Xamarin Studio
+## Configuring code signing in Xamarin Studio

 You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in [Xamarin Studio](https://www.visualstudio.com/xamarin/).